 Israel Folau is one of the world’s best known rugby players and is one of only a handful of others to have played across the codes of rugby league, rugby union and Australian rules football.
+Israel Folau was inducted into the RugbyPass Hall of Fame in 2021.

 Born in April 1989 to Tongan parents in Minto, New South Wales, Israel Folau grew up there and spent his late teens in Brisbane, Queensland.
 It was at school where he first played rugby league and was selected for the Australian Schoolboys team in 2006 after showing talent as a tough centre and as a wing.
 He was spotted by Melbourne Storm and soon made his professional debut aged 17 in the Australian 2007 NRL season.